-- 18 Residence Halls open at 2:00 p.m. - 19 Registration - 19 Classes begin at 5:00p.m.
-Liberty Classes only begin at 8:00 a.m. - 19 Deadline for registering without paying the late registration fee. - 19 Deadline for dropping or adding courses without paying a drop/add fee. - 26 Memorial Day Holiday.
-Classes will not meet Administrative Offices closed. - 27 Deadline for dropping a class without receiving a grade; Deadline for registering or adding courses - 5:00 p.m.
+- Registration - Classes begin at 5:00 p.m.
+1 - Deadline for registering without paying the late registration fee.
+1 - Deadline for dropping or adding courses without paying a 1 drop/add fee. - 5 Deadline for dropping courses without receiving a grade.
+Deadline for registering or adding courses 5:00 p.m.
+Deadline for withdrawing and receiving a 100% refund of tuition and specified fees.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog.